What's Included in the Price

 - Ceiling diffusers, return air grilles, and zone dampers (if multi-zone)

-- Electrical connection and dedicated circuit to AS/NZS 3000 Wiring Rules
+- Electrical connection and dedicated circuit with isolating switch to AS/NZS 3000:2018 Wiring Rules

-- Controller installation, system commissioning, and airflow balancing
+- Controller installation (wall-mounted or smart thermostat), system commissioning, and airflow balancing

 - Electronic Certificate of Compliance (eCoC) lodged with the Office of the Technical Regulator (OTR)

 SA Power Networks manages the distribution side.
-If three-phase power is needed, the supply upgrade is through SA Power Networks, not your installer.
+If three-phase power is needed, the supply upgrade is through SA Power Networks, not your installer, adding $3,000–$5,000 or more.
+For unit pricing, a Daikin or Mitsubishi Electric 12–14 kW ducted unit runs $4,500–$6,000 supply only.
+ActronAir ESP Platinum systems, designed for Australian conditions, sit in a similar range.

 What Affects the Cost

 - Stone and masonry walls.
 Adelaide's character suburbs are dominated by bluestone and sandstone villas.
-Routing refrigerant piping and electrical cable through thick stone walls is substantially harder and slower than timber-framed or brick veneer construction.
+Routing refrigerant piping and electrical cable through or around thick stone walls is substantially harder and slower than timber-framed or brick veneer construction, adding a half-day to a full day of extra labour.

 - Gas-to-electric conversion.
-Many Adelaide homes have gas ducted heating.
-Converting to reverse-cycle ducted means removing the old gas unit, decommissioning the gas connection, and installing new ductwork — gas ducts are incompatible with refrigerated systems.
+Many Adelaide homes have Braemar or Brivis gas ducted heating.
+Converting to reverse-cycle ducted means removing the old gas unit, decommissioning the gas connection, and installing completely new ductwork.
+Gas ducts are incompatible with refrigerated systems and must be fully replaced.

 - Three-phase power.
-Larger homes needing systems above 12kW require three-phase.
-SA Power Networks manages the upgrade, which adds $3,000–$5,000 or more.
+Larger homes needing systems above 12kW require three-phase from SA Power Networks.
+This adds $3,000–$5,000 or more and involves a separate application process.

 - Insulation quality.
-Adelaide's temperature extremes (40°C+ summers, 5°C winter mornings) make insulation critical.
+Adelaide's temperature extremes make insulation particularly important.
 A well-insulated home can run a smaller, cheaper system.
-Poor insulation means oversizing the unit.
+Poor insulation means oversizing the unit, which costs more upfront and more to run in a state with the nation's highest electricity prices.

 - Trade availability.
-Adelaide's smaller installer pool means longer lead times, particularly in spring.
+Adelaide's smaller installer pool means longer lead times, particularly from September through November.
 Booking in autumn or winter can mean better availability and potentially better pricing.

 Adelaide-Specific Considerations

-Adelaide's character suburbs — Norwood, Unley, Burnside, Prospect, and Goodwood — are built from bluestone and sandstone.
-These homes often have generous roof cavities from the original construction, which is good for ductwork.
-The challenge comes from routing refrigerant piping and electrical cable through or around the thick stone walls.
-Where a timber-framed home might take two days, a stone villa can take three.
+Adelaide's character suburbs present a distinctive installation challenge.
+The bluestone and sandstone villas of Norwood, Unley, Burnside, Prospect, and Goodwood often have generous roof cavities from the original construction, which is good for ductwork.
+The difficulty is routing refrigerant piping and electrical cable through or around the thick stone walls.
+Where a timber-framed home might take two days, a stone villa can take three or more.
 This additional labour time is the primary reason inner-suburb Adelaide installations trend higher.
+A good installer will factor wall construction into the quote from the outset rather than discovering extra work mid-job.

-The gas-to-electric transition is a significant trend in Adelaide.
-South Australia has among the highest electricity prices in the country, but modern reverse-cycle systems are so efficient (producing 3–5 units of heating per unit of electricity) that they still beat gas on running costs.
-Many Adelaide homes built in the 1970s through 1990s have Braemar or Brivis gas ducted heating systems that are approaching end of life.
-The conversion to reverse-cycle ducted is a whole-system replacement — existing gas ductwork cannot be reused for refrigerated air conditioning.
+The gas-to-electric transition is a significant and accelerating trend in Adelaide.
+South Australia has among the highest electricity prices in the country (~$0.40–$0.44/kWh), but modern reverse-cycle systems are so efficient (producing 3–5 units of heating per unit of electricity consumed) that they comfortably beat gas on running costs.
+Many Adelaide homes built in the 1970s through 1990s have Braemar or Brivis gas ducted heating systems approaching end of life.
+The conversion to reverse-cycle ducted is a whole-system replacement, as existing gas ductwork cannot be reused for refrigerated air conditioning.
+Pairing a new reverse-cycle system with rooftop solar (common in Adelaide, which has Australia's highest residential solar penetration) further reduces running costs.

-Adelaide's outer suburbs (Seaford, Morphett Vale, Salisbury, Elizabeth) have predominantly brick veneer and newer construction that makes ducted installation straightforward.
+Adelaide's outer suburbs in Seaford, Morphett Vale, Salisbury, and Elizabeth have predominantly brick veneer and newer construction that makes ducted installation straightforward.
 These homes typically have engineered trusses with good cavity clearance and modern insulation, keeping installation costs toward the lower end.
+Many newer builds in Mount Barker and Gawler also come pre-wired for ducted air conditioning.

 Summer demand in Adelaide creates a seasonal cycle.
 Installers are busiest from September through November.
-By the time January's heatwaves hit and homeowners are desperate, lead times can stretch to 4–6 weeks.
-The best approach is to organise quotes and book installation in autumn or winter, when trade availability is better and scheduling pressure is lower.
+By the time January's heatwaves hit, lead times can stretch to 4–6 weeks.
+The best approach is to organise quotes in autumn and book installation for winter or early spring, when trade availability is better and scheduling pressure is lower.

 Hiring a Licensed Air Conditioning Technician in SA